-Oliver's operates an LTI plan for eligible senior executives (the Oliver Employee Incentive Plan (OEIP)) as a means of encouraging employees to share in the ownership of the Company and promote its long-term success as a common goal.
+Oliver's operates an LTI plan for eligible senior executives (the Oliver Employee Incentive Plan (OEIP)) as a means of encouraging employees to share in the ownership of the Company and promote its longterm success as a common goal.
 The Board will make offers to persons to participate in the OEIP based on their contribution to the Company.
 Under the terms of the OEIP the Board may make awards of Options, performance rights, service rights, deferred share awards, exempt share awards, cash rights or stock appreciation rights.
 No offer of an award may be made to the extent it breaches the Constitution, the Listing Rules, the Corporations Act or any other applicable law.

-Grants of 3,700,000 Options were made to twenty senior executives (including the CEO and CFO) pre-IPO as disclosed in the Prospectus and in the remuneration tables at the end of this Report.
+Grants of Options were made pre-IPO as disclosed in the Prospectus and in the remuneration tables at the end of this Report.
 No grants of Options have been made since listing on the ASX on 21 June 2017.